papaludwig/aws/securitygroups/README.md

 # Building Custom Security Groups (Named Firewall Rules)
+## Create a Security Group that allow RDP access from one IP and HTTP access from anywhere in the world
 1. Log in to the AWS Management Console
 2. Navigate to Services | EC2
 3. Click the Security Group link in the left side nav